 The vase was once just a clear, regular vase.
 Now I feel like it’s a statement piece.
 Using enamel paint again I painted the inside of the vase with a brush.
 You have to make sure to use a lot of paint so that the vase doesn’t look streaky.
 After it dried I simply added some greenery (some from Dollar General and some I had) and tested it out in different locations.
 Since it is glass, I settled on mixing it in with some of our other glass décor – out of the reach of tiny, destructive fingers.

 I really love the way this turned out and I wasn’t sure that I would originally because I was having trouble with the streaks.
 Once I was past that (I added more paint) it was smooth sailing and only took about 10 minutes.
-I then let it dry overnight.
+Let it dry overnight.
 I didn’t bake this and I’m not planning to since the greenery is fake and I won’t be adding water.
-I probably won’t use it for real berries and buds.

 It’s a gorgeous color and even though it’s more of a sleek piece, it still fits in well with all the other décor.